Sebastian Faulks: Novels

 Faulks's 2009 novel, A Week in December, takes place in the seven days leading up to Christmas in December 2007.
-It concerns about it the lives of a varied cast of characters living in London; Faulks himself has described the novel as "Dickensian" and cites Bleak House and Our Mutual Friend as influences, as well as New York novelists such as Tom Wolfe and Jay McInerney.
+It concerns the lives of a varied cast of characters living in London; Faulks himself has described the novel as "Dickensian" and cites Bleak House and Our Mutual Friend as influences, as well as New York novelists such as Tom Wolfe and Jay McInerney.
 The book was partly a response to the banking crisis.
 He chose to set it specifically in 2007 because "the whole world had changed: the banks were collapsing, we were facing Armageddon, and I understood then that I couldn't make this book right up to the moment[...]
 I chose that time because then the writing's on the wall, and it should be clear to anyone half-sensible that the game is up, but they're still going on."
 Other plot threads in the novel concern reality television, and Islamic militancy.
 While publicising the book, Faulks received some criticism for negative remarks he made about the Koran; he was quick to offer "a simple but unqualified apology to my Muslim friends and readers for anything that has come out sounding crude or intolerant.
 Happily, there is more to the book than that".
 Reviews for the novel were mixed.
 Tibor Fischer, in the Daily Telegraph, praised the novel's "comic élan", but felt it was "uneven" and criticised the character of John Veals as "lifeless".
 Mark Lawson wrote in The Guardian, "an honest critic must surely conclude that Faulks has correctly identified the novel that needs to be written about these times, but may also have proved that British society is now so various that no single writer can capture all its aspects.
 However, in honourably failing to depict the entire state of the nation, Faulks has memorably skewered the British literary world."

-His latest novel titled The Seventh Son was published in September 2023.
+The Seventh Son was published in September 2023.
 Despite some reservations, Melissa Katsoulis praised the book in The Times and stated that there are "some high ideas at work here and, as with the best dystopian fictions, all the crazy future science stuff feels scary precisely because it’s close to happening already."